A NOTE ON RHODODENDRON ENTRIES

 The majority of the Trees and Shrubs Online text for Rhododendron remains unchanged from Bean (1981).
 However, for almost all species described by Bean, and many others that were not, more recent descriptions and some notes have been added.
 These are extracted from The Rhododendron Handbook 1998 and are indicated by the reference Royal Horticultural Society (1997).
 We are very grateful to The Royal Horticultural Society for granting us permission to use this material, and we also gratefully acknowledge the support from Peter Norris that has made it possible to present it here.

 Renewing the text for Rhododendron is one of the big challenges ahead for TSO, which we intend to tackle piecemeal as and when funding is available to commission the creation of new text.
-We are working in manageable groups, e.g. sections or subsections: please contact us if you could support work on your favourites!
-We are currently working on subections Falconera, Grandia and Maddenia, and hope to have updated versions of these entries available early in 2020.
+We are working in manageable groups, e.g. sections or subsections: please contact us if you could support work on your favourites.
+Section Maddenia is currently being written and should be available later in 2021.

 John Grimshaw, March 2021